 This study measured total daily energy expenditure (TDEE) in adults at least 50 years of age.
 The goal was to determine the effect of the estimate of resting metabolic rate (RMR) on the relationship between energy expenditure estimates made using (a) self-reports of physical activity and (b) food intake records.
 The objectives were to determine if (a) RMR estimates based on body composition, body weight, and the metabolic cart were strongly related to each other, and (b) TDEE estimates based on a 7-day physical activity diary and a 7-day food intake record were more strongly related to each other when an RMR was used that was based on body composition, body weight, or the met cart.
 This was a three-phase study.

 In phases I and II, the Pearson r was computed for all combinations of methods.
 If r > .80, the most practical method for field use was used in the next phase.
 Phase I: Estimated body composition using bioimpedance (BIA), skinfold (SKF), and girth.
 Phase II: Measured RMR using a met cart and three equations.
 Phase III: Computed TDEE using the self-reports.
 The Pearson r was computed to determine which methods of estimating RMR resulted in the strongest relationships.

 Hurd, Judy, "The Effect of the Estimate of Resting Metabolic Rate on the Correlation Between Energy Expenditure as Estimated Using Self-Reports of Physical Activity and Food Intake Records in Older Adults" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6132.